 Step 2.2: Create Placeholder Signature

 Open Outlook > Preferences > Signatures.
 Click the plus button on the lower left to create a new signature.
 Give it a name.
-If there’s content in the big right signature window after you’ve clicked the plus icon, delete it.
+If there are any content in the big right signature window after you’ve clicked the plus icon, delete it.
 It usually displays your first and last name.
 In my case, it’s MYDESIGNPAD.

 Step 2.3: Replace Default Signature